janjakubnanista/ts-type-checked/README.md

 - **Promise resolution values** It is impossible to check what the value of a resolved promise will be
 - **Function return types and signatures** It is impossible to check anything about a function apart from the fact that it is a function
-- **Numeric indexed types** Since all the object keys are converted to strings it is tricky to define what `Record<number, any>` means in JavaScript terms - any key that is numeric is also a string.
-If you have an opinion, please let me know!

 ## Supported TypeScript versions